glungu/intel-openvino-people-counter/README.md

 * Security Cameras - counting the number of people in the scene and raising an alarm/action when above certain number.
     * Raising alarm when detecting any number of people > 0 on the scene, when no person should be allowed
-    * Raising alarm when total count of people is above certain numer, e.g. 2, when expecting a gardener visit in the morning and Amazon delivery in the afternoon, but nobody else
+    * Raising alarm when total count of people is above certain number, e.g. 2, when expecting a gardener visit in the morning and Amazon delivery in the afternoon, but no-one else
     * Turn on high resolution recording every time a camera detects a person (or people) in the scene, should be good for recording criminal activity and/or identifying potential intruders, delivery package thieves etc

 ## Assess Effects on End User Needs